 Scan me or visit www.govolherts.org.uk/o/Herts-Inclusive-Theatre/opportunities/Trustee/49089 to join

-SummaryHerts Inclusive Theatre (HIT) are looking for two volunteers to join their board of trustees.
+SummaryHerts Inclusive Theatre (HIT) are looking for four volunteers to join their board of trustees.

 At its simplest, the role of the trustee board is to receive assets from donors, safeguard them and apply them to the charitable purposes of HIT.
 The trustee board must always act in the best interests of HIT, exercising the same standard of duty of care that a prudent person would apply if looking after the affairs of someone for whom they have responsibility.
 The trustee board must act as a group and not as individuals.
 The trustee board is responsible for establishing the essential purpose or mission of the organisation.
 They are also responsible for guarding its vision and values.
 Together, the charity board and Director develop long-term strategy.